bioinformaticsdotca/Pathways_2019/Module3/newgprofilerEM/newgprofilerEM.md

 ## Exercise 1c

  Create an enrichment map from the results of g:Profiler generated using the custom Baderlab gene-set file.
  To get a map that is easy to read and that does not display too many gene-sets, one option is to focus the analysis on gene-sets (pathways) that contain 250 genes or less.
-We prefiltered our pathway database prior to upload it into g:Profiler so that FDR is calculated only on these gene-sets ( as opposed to exercise 1a where the FDR was calculated on all gene-sets and then some gene-sets > 250 genes were excluded from the result file.
+We prefiltered our pathway database prior to upload it into g:Profiler so that FDR is calculated only on these gene-sets ( as opposed to exercise 1a where the FDR was calculated on all gene-sets and then some gene-sets > 250 genes were excluded from the result file ).

   * filtered gmt file: ([Human_GOBP_AllPathways_no_GO_iea_June_20_2019_symbol_max250gssize.gmt](https://github.com/bioinformaticsdotca/Pathways_2019/blob/master/Module3/newgprofilerEM/data/Human_GOBP_AllPathways_no_GO_iea_June_20_2019_symbol_max250gssize.gmt)).